 We offer: LIVE OUT / LIVE IN / FULL-TIME / PART-TIME / PERMANENT & TEMPORARY job placement.
 We are open M – F, from 8:30 a.m. – 5:00 p.m. and some Saturdays from 10:00 a.m. – 1:00 p.m., by appointment.

 There are two ways for families to apply: we can take your family information via phone or you can fill out our online application form, on this page.
 Please answer all of our questions to the best of your ability.
 The more information we have, the better we will be at finding you viable candidates.
 The applicants we represent are carefully screened and thoroughly interviewed.
 All Applicants must meet the following minimum criteria:

-- Has been prescreened via phone
+- Have been pre screened via phone or Facetime

-- Has had personal, office interview
+- Has had at least one personal interview

 - Legal (citizen, green card, or working papers only)

 - Ages 21 years and up (except for mother’s helpers, who are 18-20 and are not full-charge.)

 - High school graduate